CiscoDevNet/intersight-powershell/docs/Initialize-IntersightChangelogItem.md

 ```

 ### -Entity
-The operationId of the endpoint for which changelog item is being generated.
+Operation Id of the endpoint for which the changelog item is generated.

 ```yaml
 Type: string